 Canada is known as a very gay-friendly destination.
 It was the 3rd country in the world to legalize same sex marriage making it a welcoming destination for LGBT+ visitors.
 Jasper hosts one of the most unique Pride celebrations in Canada and combines the celebration with an LGBT+ ski event.
 The entire community comes together to celebrate pride, proudly displaying flags and banners all along the town’s Main Street.
 There’s an energy at Jasper Pride Festival that you won’t feel anywhere else.
 Being surrounded by natural beauty in a town that openly and proudly supports the LGBT+ community year-round.
 You can’t help but feel like you’re a part of something special.
 The Jasper Pride Festival Society strives to create a safe and inclusive atmosphere of equality, acceptance and support for the LGBT+ community.

 Gay Ski Weekend Queenstown (New Zealand)

 Queenstown Winter Pride is the largest and perhaps the only major gay ski event south of the equator.
 This event takes place in New Zealand’s winter during the month of September.
 If you make the trek to New Zealand you’ll enjoy great events including drag shows, a foam party, queer quiz night and more.
 This LGBT+ event has been going strong for years.
-And given the fact that it takes place in August, it’s much more likely to have limited restrictions in place due to the coronavirus pandemic.
+And given the fact that it takes place in August, it’s much more likely that you can actually fly to Zealand and attend the event if you're not a resident.
 Held annually, Queenstown is one of the best places in the world to host such a festival.
 As well as being the adventure capital of the world, it’s also a top tourist destination and is full of supportive local businesses and people who welcome the community all as their own.
 Attendees are typically 45% Australian, 45% New Zealander, with the rest coming from other places around the world.

 Arosa Gay Ski Week (Switzerland)